sobjornstad/AnkiLPCG/README.md

 * **Manual indent** (when an indent is given in the original poem text): Change `margin-left` in the `.indent` class.

-If you don’t like the end-of-stanza or end-of-poem markers or they don’t appear in the font you’re using, you can edit the add-on (**Tools → Add-ons → LPCG → Edit**) and change the `END_OF_STANZA` and `END_OF_TEXT` strings near the top.
+The end-of-stanza and end-of-poem markers can be changed in the add-on config (choose **Tools → Add-ons**, select LPCG in the list on the left, and click the **Config** button).

 <a id="Appendix_Initial_memorization">